a-rog/px100data/README.md

 Orthogonal and minimalistic API with criteria queries.

 ## Installation
-Use the foolowing Maven repository *(temporary measure - until the project is added to Maven Central)*
+Use the following Maven repository *(temporary measure - until the project is added to Maven Central)*
 ```xml
     <repositories>
         <repository>